-If you are pregnant and addicted to a substance or you have a loved one that is dealing with both pregnancy and addiction, you may be wondering if detox during pregnancy is safe for both mother and baby.
+Are you pregnant and addicted to a substance or you have a loved one that is dealing with both pregnancy and addiction?
+If so, you may be wondering if detox during pregnancy is safe for both mother and baby.
 Of course, addiction can affect the health of a growing fetus or embryo.
 But, is detoxing going to affect a fetus or embryo even more?
 Or, you may be wondering if detoxing while pregnant is safe for you as a pregnant woman or your pregnant loved one.

 The Dangers of Continuing Drug Use While Pregnant